ergonlogic/hosting_skynet/README.md

 Skynet is an experimental replacement for the Aegir Hosting System's Queue Daemon.
 It is written in Python using Cement (http://builtoncement.org).

-It is currently an early prototype, and thus not even close to production ready.
-There isn't yet a front-end, nor are most of the options for the existing PHP queue daemon supported.
+It is currently pretty basic, but used in production by several Aegir maintainers.

 Dependencies
 ------------